Neurobiochemistry II: Growth Hormone and Prolactin

 IGF-I Receptors: bone

-Thus, different cells and tissues will selectively respond to low concentrations of either insulin or the IGF peptides on the basis of which receptor is displayed.
+Thus, different cells and tissues will selectively respond to low concentrations of either insulin or the IGF-1 hormones on the basis of which receptor is displayed.

 The biological consequences of such responses will depend upon the specific functions of the cell types stimulated.